columbustech/map-function-template/README.md

 ### Using a local module

-1. Specify a folder containing some python files with the -m flag.
+1. Specify a folder containing some python files with the -m flag while running gen_container.py.
 (Eg. -m modules)
 2. Import it in process.py assuming the modules folder is in the same directory as process.py (Eg. from .modules.local_module import test_local_module)